Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes - KESQ

 He also urged stronger sanctions against Moscow until “Russia is deprived of any possibility to finance this war.”

 The Ukrainian leader arrived on a Royal Air Force plane in London, and Sunak greeted him on the tarmac, tweeting a photo of them embracing.
-They held talks at the prime minister’s 10 Downing St. residence before Zelenskyy’s speech.
+They held talks at the prime minister’s 10 Downing St. residence before Zelenskyy spoke to Parliament.

+The U.K. is one of the biggest military backers of Ukraine and has sent the country more than 2 billion pounds ($2.5 billion) in weapons and equipment.

 Sunak and Zelenskyy also are due to visit Ukrainian troops being trained on the Challenger 2 tanks that Britain is sending as part of the hundreds that Kyiv says it needs.
 More than 10,000 Ukrainian troops have also been trained at bases in the U.K., and Britain says it will train 20,000 more in 2023.